Applying Underglaze on Greenware vs Bisqueware – Which Is Best

 Once the clay is bisque-fired, it cannot be reworked or manipulated.
 This means any textural or sculptural changes that could have been made in the greenware stage to complement the underglaze are no longer possible.

-Due to its softer surface, greenware is more effectively used for certain specific underglaze techniques, like sgraffito, transfer, decals, and stamping.
+Due to its softer surface, greenware is better suited to specific underglaze techniques, such as sgraffito, transfer, decals, and stamping.

 When planning your next ceramic project, consider these benefits and challenges to determine if applying underglaze on bisqueware is the right choice for you.